Kyleng245/fite7001/README.md

 export CUDACXX="/usr/local/cuda/bin/nvcc"
 CMAKE_ARGS="-DLLAMA_CUBLAS=on" FORCE_CMAKE=1 pip install llama-cpp-python
 ```

-## Usage
-**Important:** Please go to [TheBloke/Llama-2-13B-chat-GGUF](https://huggingface.co/TheBloke/Llama-2-13B-chat-GGUF) to download the `llama-2-13b-chat.Q5_K_M.gguf` model file from Huggingface before executing the playbooks.

-After downloading the model file, place it in the `./model` directory of this project.

 ---
-## Further Installation For Running Streamlit application
+## Further Installation For Running Streamlit Application (not necessary for running playbooks)
- Install other dependencies
+3. Install other dependencies

 The `requirements.txt` file located in the `./Streamlit` folder contains the necessary Python packages required to run the Streamlit application.
 You can install these dependencies using the following command: